Americas」カテゴリーアーカイブ

 Hurricane Jeanne, 2800 were killed in Haiti

-Disaster data, such as death toll, is sourced from the NIED DIL homepage.
+Disaster data, such as the death toll, is sourced from the NIED DIL homepage.

 Day_162: Disaster Links Library